-The nation is currently in the midst of one of the longest economic expansions in its history.
-While this is good news for manufacturing companies who are experiencing robust growth and reaping record profits, it has also exposed a potential long-term challenge: finding and keeping good employees.
+The nation has enjoyed one of the longest economic expansions in its history.
+While this is good news for manufacturing companies who have experienced robust growth and reaped record profits, it has also exposed a potential long-term challenge: finding and keeping good employees.

-With the economy at near-full employment, workers are finding they have more opportunities than ever.
+With the economy at near-full employment, workers have had more opportunities than ever.
 Both skilled and unskilled laborers, as well as managers, have a wide range of employment choices, and they have the ability to change jobs more easily and frequently if they desire.

 More than an HR Problem.
 A Business Problem.

 The current labor crisis isn’t just putting strains on human resource departments, it’s affecting the heart of businesses.

 Increased employee turnover is beginning to undermine company productivity and profitability.
 As front office and shop floor employees depart for new opportunities, they create extensive knowledge gaps within the organization.
 What’s more, without sufficient staffing on the shop floors, it can be more difficult to grow or even meet demand.
 A study by Deloitte and The Manufacturing Institute shows that between 2018 and 2028, the skills gap may leave an estimated 2.4 million positions unfilled, risking up to $2.5 trillion in economic output†.

 And then there are the safety risks.
 The Bureau of Labor Statistics reports that injuries are far more common in the initial period of employment.
 According to their study, one-third of non-fatal occupational injuries or illnesses that involved time away from work were suffered by workers with less than one year of service‡.

 According to Gallup, the estimated cost to replace a single employee is 50-200% of their annual pay§.
 For a worker earning $50,000, a company could spend up to $100,000 to get an employee up to speed.